tazama-lf/docs/Product/configuration-management.md

 System configuration is managed through a number of configuration files, each containing a JSON document that configures a specific processor type (Event director, rules and typologies) and specific processor instance identified by a processor identifier (id@version) and a configuration version.

-Changes to a rule processor’s behavior can be made by changing the parameters or rearranging the result bands (or cases).
+Changes to a rule processor's behavior can be made by changing the parameters or rearranging the result bands (or cases).

-Changes to the typology processor’s behavior for a specific typology can be made by changing the thresholds for interdiction or alerting or by changing the weighting of the rule results from the rule processors that contribute to the typology score.
+Changes to the typology processor's behavior for a specific typology can be made by changing the thresholds for interdiction or alerting or by changing the weighting of the rule results from the rule processors that contribute to the typology score.

-Changes to the network map that is used in the Event Director for routing can add/remove rules to typologies and change the version of a configuration file that is used to calculate a rule or typology result.
+Changes to the network map, that is used in the Event Director for routing, can add/remove rules to typologies and change the version of a configuration file that is used to calculate a rule or typology result.

 In a production environment, configurations should never be over-written and new versions of configurations should be issued to supersede older versions.
 A new network map must then be issued to implement the updated configuration.

-In a test or PoC environment, it may sometimes be simpler to just overwrite existing configuration files so that you don’t have to constantly update the network map every time you experiment with a change, *but don’t do this in your production environment*.
+In a test or PoC environment, it may sometimes be simpler to just overwrite existing configuration files so that you don't have to constantly update the network map every time you experiment with a change, *but don't do this in your production environment*.

 Configuration documents can be uploaded to the system using the ArangoDB API deployed with the platform.